OCA/e-commerce/website_sale_charge_payment_fee/readme/CONFIGURE.rst

-Click

-Accounting -> Configuration -> Payments -> Payment Acquirers
+Click on Accounting -> Configuration -> Payments -> Payment Acquirers

-open an acquirer and in CHARGE PAYMENT FEE tab, you can set the fee to be charged to customer.
+Open an acquirer and in CHARGE PAYMENT FEE tab, you can set the fee to be charged to customer.